elkebir-group/CNRein/README.md

 The default input format is a single BAM file with different read groups for different cells.
 Future updates will also individual BAM files for each cell.
 The default reference files will be made available for download.
+The final output in the form of an easily interpretable CSV file is produced in the folder "finalPrediction" within the user provided "-output" folder.